 This is usually the case when a person suffers from Insulin Resistance.
 Insulin Resistance is usually associated with the development of Diabetes Type II.
 Most doctors can test this, but they appear to have problems testing for pre-diabetic insulin resistance, because they have not been trained for this.
 We have a test for hypoglycemia at our web site.
 This condition is called “The Hypoglycemic Syndrome” which is characterized by unstable blood sugar levels, going up and down.
 Unstable blood sugar levels, due to insulin resistance, causes the body to release stress hormones, such as adrenaline and cortisol.
 Whenever there is a sudden drop in brain sugar levels, adrenaline kicks in to attempt the redress the imbalance.
 One immediate remedy to stabilize blood sugar levels is by taking Glycerine as one tablespoon mixed in glass of water and mixed with a dash of lemonade to improve taste.

 Thus now we have an explanation how excess adrenaline can cause OCD, and for that matter many other so-called “mental” illnesses.
 Apart from hypoglycemia, there are many other factors that can contribute to OCD.
 See: Silent Diseases and Mood Disorders

-The solution is to go on a hypoglycemic diet, which is similar to a diabetic diet.
+The solution is to go on a hypoglycemic diet, as first step in treatment.
+It may take some time to stabilise blood sugar levels.
+This is similar to a diabetic diet.
 It normalizes blood sugar levels, and stops the brain from producing stress hormones.
 Apart from hypoglycemia there are many other metabolic disorders that are responsible for “abnormal psychological” experiences, but this is another matter.
 See “Silent Diseases and Mood Disorders” below.